Welcome To The Health Centre, Abercynon

 Telephone advice is available from your GP or Practice Nurse.
 Please note these consultations can be for advice only and are not for unwell patients.
 If you would like to take advantage of this please ask one of the receptionists who will arrange for you to be called back.

 AMBULANCE TRANSPORT FOR HOSPITAL APPOINTMENTS

 Eligible patients will need to telephone the Transport Booking Centre at least one week before the appointment date on freephone number 0800 32 82 332 When you ring please have a pen and paper ready and the following details: • Address (including postcode) • Telephone number • NHS number/hospital number • Name of hospital/clinic/treatment centre & department you will be attending • Date and time of appointment The booking Centre is open from 8.30am to 6.00pm Monday to Friday.

-Dr Croxton is currently on maternity leave.
-We would like to wish her and her family our very best wishes.
+Dr Harrison is currently on maternity leave.
+We would like to send her our very best wishes.

 If you are in this age group it is very important that you take up the vaccine.
 It is being offered in response to a rapidly growing increase in cases of a highly aggressive strain of meningococcal disease group W.

 If you’re planning to go to university, please make an appointment before leaving for university.
 You are at more risk of meningitis and septicaemia in the first weeks at university when you mix with lots of new people, some of whom may unknowingly carry the meningococcal bacteria, which is usually spread through prolonged close contact.

 As the vaccine will also boost your protection against MenC, it replaces the "Freshers’" MenC programme which has been in place for the past year.